strapi/strapi/docs/v3.x/concepts/models.md

 ```

 ::: tip
-When calling a lifecycle function directly, you will need to make sur you call it with the expected parameters.
+When calling a lifecycle function directly, you will need to make sure you call it with the expected parameters.
 :::